Fresh pea soup.

 A traditional French soup that combines fresh peas and lettuce with leeks or shallots to make a thick creamy soup.
 The name comes from the Comte de Saint-Germain, who was a minister under King Louis XVI.

-- Melt the butter in a saucepan over moderately low heat, then add the leeks and sauté 2-3 min, with stirring, until they are softened.
+- Heat the margarine in a saucepan over moderately low heat, then add the leeks and sauté 2-3 min, with stirring, until they are softened.
 Pour in the broth and water, then bring to a boil.
 Add the peas and lettuce, then simmer, partially covered (to reduce discoloration), 7-8 min, or until the peas are tender.

 - Stir in the mint, then purée the soup in a blender or food processor.
 Return the soup to the pan, season it with salt and pepper, then reheat it 2-3 min until it is hot.

-- In a small bowl, beat the cream until it is thickened slightly but still pourable.
-Ladle the soup into bowls, drizzle the cream on each serving and serve.
+- Ladle the soup into bowls, drizzle the dairy mix on each serving (optional), garnish with croutons, and serve.

 The soup keeps up to 7 days in the refrigerator or up to 4 months in the freezer.

 Nutrition Facts Table

 Servings of Canada's Food Guide1 serving of this recipe is equivalent to :

 |Grain Products :||1||serving|